urania277/responseStudies-basic-JESSingleParticle/README.md

  * The build takes a long time ~10 min
  * If it gets stuck at "Successfully pushed XXXXX", refresh the page and it should find an already built image and launch within a minute
 2. When the Binder server is running, before opening the jupyter notebook, go to the drop-down menu on the right called "New".
 Click it and select "Terminal".
 A new browser tab will open with a command line.
 3. Type `7z x data.zip` into the terminal (Copy-paste will not work).
-When prompted, enter the password given to you by me.
+When prompted, enter the password which I have emailed to you.
 This will extract and decrypt the data for the notebook.
+If you have trouble with this, email me at alexander.ekman@hep.lu.se
 4. Close the terminal browser tab.
 5. Go back to the initial tab, open the jupyter notebook `responseStudies.ipynb`, and follow the instructions there.
  * In the notebook, you can run each cell of code/text one by one by using `shift`+`enter`.
 This will give you a chance to read the text and understand the code.